 - Go swimming in a cool lake or go for a surf session in the ocean in the beginning of summer

 A good strategy to employ is by taking a morning cold shower before starting your day.
-Not only does this wake you up completely, but it helps to mobilize fat from your fat stores.
+Not only does this wake you up completely, but it helps to mobilize fat from your fat stores and burn it for fuel.